Jashim Salam: The Quarantine Chronicles

 As a visual storyteller I tried to portray them in a way they are feeling the same, regardless of their age.
 Children to elderly people, men and women feel alike.
 Wearing face masks, staying apart and talking from distance, even not seeing each other even though living in the same building is quite unusual for them.
 Every house became a prison and every person became a prisoner in the time of Corona to save themselves and to save others.

-I portrayed my family members in mug shot style portraits wearing face masks which is the visual representation of home prison and we are the prisoners in this Covid-19 era all over the world. .
-I have also included essentials of a still life which become very important in this Covid-19 Pandemic.
+I portrayed my family members in mug shot style portraits wearing face masks which is the visual representation of home prison and we are the prisoners in this Covid-19 era all over the world.
+I have also included essentials of a still life which became very important in this Covid-19 Pandemic.

 What is the most important change in your work during this pandemic times?

 I find myself as a storyteller and photography is a medium to convey my story to the audience.
 The essence of human emotions and the surrounding story are important, not necessarily being the hard core content of the story.
 Trivial, still life and even daily life of our surroundings is getting significant attention which we ignore normally.
 Engaging myself to explore life in different ways and ideas is the important part of my creative process, as well as how to execute it as a visual storyteller.
 Aesthetically, I try to simplify my work during the process.